fpw/avitab/README.md

 * Optionally, you can assign a key for this command (I prefer the right-hand lower trigger)

 ## Usage

+### General
 When hovering over the edges of the tablet from a short distance, X-Plane will display green bars around the tablet.
 The _upper_ bar can be used to grab the window and move it around inside the cockpit.
 The other bars can be used to resize the tablet - however, resizing is _not supported_ so please do not try it.

+### Charts Viewer
+The charts viewer displays PDF files inside the charts/ subdirectory of the plugin directoy.
+You can add your charts there, including subdirectories.

+### Clipboard
+This app displays the textual contents of your clipboard, if any.
+This can be used to tranfer flight plans from a website into VR via your clipboard.

+### Clock
+The upper right of the tablet features a clock that displays your computer's time in case you are simulating a different time and still want to keep track of the real life outside.

 ## Limitations